 Fostering Faculty Excellence

-Endowed professorships allow the School to attract and reward a succession of gifted scholars, providing intellectual leadership to students and other faculty for generations to come.
+The faculty of Penn Arts and Sciences are experts and innovators in their fields.
+They are also devoted teachers dedicated to providing the best education to undergraduate and graduate students.
+A critical tool in the effort to recruit and retain such exceptional faculty is the establishment of endowed chairs.
+These? endowed professorships allow the School to attract and reward a succession of gifted scholars, providing intellectual leadership to students and other faculty for generations to come.
 A named appointment carries great prestige and provides a permanent source of research funding and salary support.
-Securing the resources needed to compete for the very best faculty is one of our top challenges.
-The following gift options will provide us with an edge in our efforts to recruit and retain these academic stars.
+The following gift options will provide us with an edge in our efforts to recruit and retain academic stars.

 Giving opportunities in support of faculty excellence:

-- A gift of $3 million would create a named professorship for a member of the School of Arts and Sciences senior faculty.
+- A gift of $3 million would create a named professorship for a senior faculty member.
 A gift at this level provides a permanent source of research funding and salary support for a faculty member at the pinnacle of his or her career, and confers the highest form of recognition of professional achievement.

 - A gift of $250,000 would establish a named term professorship.
-These professorships accomplish the same goal as an endowed professorship on a more temporary basis.
 Term funds provide support for one of the School’s preeminent scholars for a period of five years.

 - A gift of $100,000 would establish a named faculty research fund, enhancing the School’s ability to recruit and retain faculty by providing a dedicated source of research support.